eclipse-apoapsis/ort-server/website/docs/intro.md

 - Keycloak integration for authentication and role management.
 - A central database to enable data analysis across projects.

-The ORT Server developers are also contributors to ORT and both projects work in close collaboration.
+The ORT Server developers are also contributors to ORT, and both projects work in close collaboration.